quantumomics/Beauty/README.md

 16. Beauty is a connection of crime, but not a crime. - FBI.

+17. Beauty is a...., after that we will see.
+MI6.

+18. Beauty is a mistake of our mind.
+AUS Police.

+19. Beauty is misleaded by any one, may be you.
+IG

 ¶ 😘 Proof(s):

 1. If I am beautifool, i have to concern myself to not lose the earnings of the respect.